Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Table-Of-Contents.md

 ## File Entries

-Use known fixed size and are 4 byte aligned to improve parsing speed; size 24-32 bytes per item depending on variant.
+Use known fixed size and are 4 byte aligned to improve parsing speed; size 20-24 bytes per item depending on variant.

+### Implicit Property: Is SOLID

+!!! tip

+    Reserved value `DecompressedBlockOffset == 2^26` means 'file is not SOLID'.

+This is why we [take away 1 from Block Size in header](./File-Header.md#block-size).
+This allows us to insert non-SOLID files (even under block size) into single blocks.

+### Implicit Property: Chunk Count

+!!! tip

+    Files exceeding [Chunk Size](./File-Header.md#large-file-chunk-size) span multiple blocks.

+Number of blocks used to store the file is calculated as `DecompressedSize` / [Chunk Size](./File-Header.md#large-file-chunk-size).

 ## Blocks